Hillsborough police commander found not guilty of manslaughter | DW | 28.11.2019

 Christine Burke, the daughter of Henry Burke who was killed in the tragedy on April 15 1989, stood in the public gallery and addressed the judge after the verdict was heard.

-"I would like to know who is responsible for my father's death because someone is," she told the judge.
+"With all due respect, my lord, 96 people were found unlawfully killed to a criminal standard," she told the judge.
+"I would like to know who is responsible for my father's death because someone is."

 Thursday's verdict came in a retrial that began on October 7 after the first trial was unable to reach a decision in April of this year.